userfrosting/learn/pages/16.advanced/06.cache/02.usage/docs.md

 The driver used by UserFrosting can be defined in the configuration files under the `cache.driver` key.
 To change drivers, simply overwrite this key in your sprinkle for one of the drivers below.

+>>>> In production envrionement, Memcached or Redis should be used for better performance.

 ### File

 The file driver is the one enabled by default.
 Cached data is stored in text files located in `app/cache/`.
 While slower and less efficient than memory based drivers, the file driver is ideal for development environment.

->>>>> In production envrionement, Memcached or Redis should be used for better performance.
+>>>>> The default Laravel File Driver doesn't support `tags`.
+UserFrosing uses a custom version of this driver that enabled tagging.
+Still, Memecached and Redis are more optimized for this and should be used in a production envrionement for better performance.

 ### Memcached